 The advantages that remote life overshadow its limitations.

-However, one thing worth remembering is that:“Remote work” actually does not provide flexibility and work-life balance.
-Companies that do it well can provide for that.”, as Valentina Thörner, a remote leadership expert, notes.
+However, one thing worth remembering is that: “Remote work” actually does not provide flexibility and work-life balance.
+Companies that do it well can provide for that.
+Sending people home and calling it “remote work” does not necessarily result in flexibility and work-life balance.
+It’s the specific policies of individual companies that can create the trust and accountability necessary to really reap the benefits.
+As usual, the magic lies in the details.”, as Valentina Thörner, a remote leadership expert, notes.

 Working remotely is easier and more efficient when the right tools, equipment and strategy have been chosen.